 Christchurch International Airport is currently undergoing massive renovations after it was damaged in several earthquakes in early 2011.
 The construction process will include several upgrades allowing the airport to increase its capacity as its numbers continue to grow year after year.

 Christchurch International Airport is a fairly basic facility with a good selection of shops and restaurants, and services like a hairdresser and florist.
 One popular point of interest is the International Antarctic Centre across the road, offering interactive exhibitions and activities the whole family will enjoy.

-The airport is situated eight miles (12km) from Christchurch.
+The airport is situated eight miles (13km) from Christchurch.

 Getting to the city

-The airport is connected to Christchurch city centre by two public bus routes (Bus 3 and Bus 29) departing from the regional transport hub at the northern end of the International Arrivals Hall.
-Bus tickets cost NZD 8 and can be bought directly from the driver.
+The airport is connected to Christchurch city centre by two public bus routes (the Purple Line and Bus 29) departing from the regional transport hub at the northern end of the International Arrivals Hall.
+One-way bus tickets cost NZD 8.50 and can be bought directly from the driver.
 Door-to-door shuttles are available with advance booking.
 Taxis and rental cars are also available.

 Tel: +64 (0)3 358 5029.

 Christchurch International Airport Taxis: the taxi fares above are intended as a guideline only.

 We are looking for contributors for our Christchurch travel guide.
 If you are a local, a regular traveller to Christchurch or a travel professional with time to contribute and answer occasional forum questions, please contact us.